 - Schoharie, New York

-1 gun purchased in 1928 by Peter A. Leinenger and originally displayed at the Schoharie Central School.
-The gun is now placed at Old Stone Fort.
+1 gun purchased in 1928 by Peter A. Leinenger and displayed at the Schoharie Central School.

 - Newport, Rhode Island

-1 gun given to Newport c.1930 and originally placed at a local beach.
+1 gun transferred to Newport c.1930 and originally placed at a local beach.
 It was moved to Fort Adams State Park sometime c.
 1996.

 - Wilmington, Delaware

 2 guns at the Nemours Mansion, Alfred I. DuPont Institute.